 Mr. Mogul also assists foreign sovereigns and private clients on international law and corporate social responsibility matters, focusing on complex constitutional, statutory, and regulatory questions involving transnational issues such as sovereign immunity, human rights, and the application of multilateral conventions.
 He has an active pro bono practice in which he represents clients in litigation seeking remedies for violations of their constitutional rights.

 - Ouch v.
-Federal National Mortgage Association, et al., --- F.3d ----, 2015 WL 5001013 (1st Cir.
-2015), successfully defended Barclays Capital Real Estate, Inc. against allegations that the securitization process barred foreclosure despite borrowers' defaults.
+Federal National Mortgage Association, --- F.3d ----, 2015 WL 5001013 (1st Cir.
+2015).
+Successfully defended mortgage lending subsidiary of an international financial institution against allegations that the securitization process barred foreclosure despite borrowers' defaults.

 - Vincent v.
 The Money Store.
-Successfully defended Barclays Capital Real Estate, Inc. in purported class action involving default and foreclosure practices for residential mortgage loans (S.D.N.Y.
+Successfully defended mortgage lending subsidiary of an international financial institution in purported class action involving default and foreclosure practices for residential mortgage loans (S.D.N.Y.
 2012).

 - Domestic bank in a putative federal class action concerning overdraft fees and posting order in district court proceedings and through nationwide settlement implementation.